 The Department of Biological Sciences is committed to the full 12-month support of each graduate student in good academic standing, including an 18-credit tuition scholarship and stipend.
 Ph.D. students are supported by teaching assistantships or by federal grant-supported research assistantships.
 Additional fellowships provided by the University or by private foundations are awarded on a competitive basis to Ph.D. candidates that qualify.
-The nine-month academic year stipend for 2014-2015 will be $22,588 plus a summer stipend and university supported health insurance.
+The nine-month academic year stipend for 2014-2015 will be $22,588 plus a summer stipend.

 Travel funds are available for students who present their data at conferences or participate in specialized courses off campus, including courses at Cold Spring Harbor Laboratory and the Woods Hole Marine Biological Laboratory.
 Additional funds are awarded to students for research and academic excellence.